Stable Rank and Intrinsic Dimension of Real and Complex Matrices: Extension to p-stable ranks

 \subsection{Conditioning of the pth root of the p-stable rank}

-Unlike the rank of a matrix, which is ill-posed, the $p$-stable ranks are well-posed, due to their continuous dependence on the matrix elements.
+Unlike the rank, which is ill-posed, the $p$-stable ranks are well-posed, due to their continuous dependence on the matrix elements.
 In particular, the square root of the stable rank and the intrinsic dimension are well-posed.

 The bounds below show that the $p$th root of the $p$-stable rank is well-conditioned in the normwise absolute sense.
 The conditioning improves if the matrix and the perturbation are Hermitian positive semi-definite.